 The 'New People'

-The Chinese weren’t sure what to make of the Americans.
+The Chinese didn't know what to make of the Americans.
 They called them the ‘New People.’
-(Later they would call them the ‘Flowery-Flag Devils' after the stars on the flag that looked to the Chinese like flowers.)
+(Later they would call them the ‘Flowery-Flag Devils' because the stars on the flag looked to the Chinese like flowers.)
 Shaw showed them a map of the United States and explained the size and possibilities of the new country.
 The Chinese, he wrote, ‘were not a little pleased at the prospect of so considerable a market for the productions of their own empire.’

-The Chinese were less interested in buying foreign goods than in selling their own, but they did prize ginseng, used as a curative, energy booster and aphrodisiac.
+The Chinese had less interest in buying foreign goods than in selling their own.
+They did, however, prize ginseng, used as a curative, energy booster and aphrodisiac.
 Ginseng grew in only a few places: eastern Asia and parts of North America, including Canada, the mountains of New England, New York and Appalachia.
-Three months were spent scouring the eastern United States for nearly 30 tons of ginseng to ship aboard the Empress of China.
-It was the largest shipment ever to arrive in Canton.
-Unfortunately for the Americans, the Europeans had also brought large amounts of the root.
-The price had plummeted.

 Otherwise, the trading went well.
-Shaw negotiated the purchase and sale of goods with the Chinese hong merchants from the French factory until an empty building was made ready for the Americans.
+The Chinese made an empty building available for the Americans.
+Shaw negotiated the purchase and sale of goods with the Chinese hong merchants.

-The ship left Canton on Dec.
-28, 1784 and arrived in New York Harbor on May 11, 1785, with 800 chests of tea, 20,000 pairs of nankeen trousers and a huge quantity of porcelain.
-Newspapers announced her return, and her cargo was sold in stores up and down the East Coast.
-That's where they learned the real money of the trip was made in the sale of Chinese export goods to Americans.
+The Empress of China left Canton on Dec.
+28, 1784 and arrived in New York Harbor on May 11, 1785.
+She carried 800 chests of tea, 20,000 pairs of nankeen trousers and a huge quantity of porcelain.
+Newspapers announced her return, and stores up and down the East Coast sold her cargo.
+That's where the Americans learned how to make real money in the China trade: the sale of Chinese export goods to Americans.

-All told, the voyage earned a 25 percent return on investment, not as much as hoped, but enough to spawn a new era of commerce with China.
+All told, the voyage earned a 25 percent return on investment.
+They'd hoped for more, but they made enough to spawn a new era of commerce with China.

 Shaw gave a complete report of the voyage to John Jay, the U.S. foreign minister.
-Jay shared his findings with Congress, whose members felt ‘a peculiar satisfaction in the successful issue of this first effort of the citizens of America to establish a direct trade with China.’
+Jay shared his findings with Congress.
+Members of Congress responded with ‘a peculiar satisfaction in the successful issue of this first effort of the citizens of America to establish a direct trade with China.’